Jordan Samrani

-Jordan Samrani (born 29 January 2002) is an Australian professional rugby league footballer who plays as a er and a for the Parramatta Eels in the National Rugby League and NSW Cup.
+Jordan Samrani (born 29 January 2002) is an Australian professional rugby league footballer who plays as a and a er for the Parramatta Eels in the National Rugby League and NSW Cup.

 Early career

 Samrani played SG Ball and Harold Matthews Cup with Cronulla.
 In 2019, Samrani was selected for the New South Wales Rugby League Future Blues squad.

 Playing career

 2025

 In 2023, Samrani joined Canterbury.
 He played two seasons for the club in the NSW Cup.
 In round 2 of the 2025 NRL season, Samrani made his first grade debut for Parramatta against the Wests Tigers which ended in a 32-6 loss.

 Samrani played 13 games for Parramatta in the 2025 NRL season as the club finished 11th on the table.

+2026

+Samrani played 15 matches for Parramatta in the 2026 NRL season as the club finished 13th on the table.